sputnick-dev/saxon-lint/README.md

 This is not FOSS software.

-For some FOSS tolls that can `update`, check `BaseX` linked earlier.
+For some FOSS tools that can `update`, check `BaseX` linked earlier.

 ### Install prerequisites
  - java (openjdk...)